- Overview

 -

 Indeed caches question files on the server for unique question URLs.
-Indeed refreshes them every 24 hours, or sooner if new requests arrive after the cache age exceeds one hour.
+It refreshes them every 24 hours, or sooner if new requests arrive after the cache is more than 1 hour old.

 -

-Indeed does not allow employer requests for unnecessary personally identifiable information (PII) in a job description or during the application process.
+Indeed does not allow employers to request unnecessary personally identifiable information (PII) in a job description or during the application process.
 For more information, see Policy - Personally Identifiable Information (PII).

 When a job seeker starts the Indeed Apply process and Indeed requests questions, Indeed caches the questions.